 Where can you invest in a responsible investment fund?

 Responsible investing is growing in popularity and today most of the bigger investment companies offer a responsible focused fund.
-PensionBee offers two responsible investment plans especially designed for those who want to invest their money in line with their values: the Fossil Fuel Free Plan and the Shariah Plan.
+PensionBee offers three responsible investment plans especially designed for those who want to invest their money in line with their values: the Impact Plan, the Fossil Fuel Free Plan, and the Shariah Plan.

 The Fossil Fuel Free Plan is one of the UK’s first mainstream private pensions to completely exclude companies with proven or probable reserves in oil, gas or coal, tobacco companies, manufacturers of controversial weapons and persistent violators of the UN Global Compact, whilst also investing more of your money in companies that are aligned with the Paris agreement.

 We also have a Shariah Plan that only invests in Shariah-compliant funds, which are a branch of socially responsible investing shaped by the Islamic faith.
 All investments are approved by an independent Shariah committee, who work closely with the fund managers, State Street Global Advisors and HSBC.
 Anyone can choose the PensionBee Shariah Plan including those who want to invest according to the Islamic faith as it excludes investments in alcohol, gambling, tobacco, military equipment or weapons, pornography and any products containing pork.

 You can find out more about all our responsible plans on our pension plans page.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.

 Last edited: 21-02-2023